nthobbs50/YellowstoneWillows/README.md

     individual willow plants during spring.
 Meta data are found in browsing_data_metadata.pdf

-3.  spring_height_data_metadata.pdf contains -annual observations of
+3.  spring_height_data_metadata.pdf contains annual observations of

-    heights of individual willows at the beginning of the growing season -annual observations of change in height during the preceding winter -annual observations of change in height during the growing season.
+-   heights of individual willows at the beginning of the growing season
+-   change in height during the preceding winter
+-   change in height during the growing season.
 Metadata are found in spring_height_data_metadata.pdf.

-4.  mass_inc_loss_data_2003_2017.csv contains data collected annually on -Mass of sample of stems on individual willows during the fall and spring. -Change in stem mass during winter -Change in stem mass during the growing season
+4.  mass_inc_loss_data_2003_2017.csv contains annual observations of

+-   mass of sample of stems on individual willows during the fall and spring.
+-   change in stem mass during winter
+-   change in stem mass during the growing season

-    well_data_2002_2020.csv contains monthly measurements of water table depth during the growing season.
+5.  well_data_2002_2020.csv contains monthly measurements of water table depth during the growing season.
 Metadata are found in well_metadata.pdf

+### Terms of use

+These data may be used for teaching and other educational purposes.
+The data may be use freely in scientific research and publication after January 1, 2023.
+The NSF awards supporting the collection of these data shall be aknowledged in any publications using the data.